-If the development were to pursue Tier 2 or higher performance, it may be eligible for up to \$619,179 as a development charge refund, using current development charge rebate rates and assuming 55% of units are two bedrooms or larger.
+If the development were to pursue Tier 2 or higher performance, it may be eligible for up to \$1,948,478 as a development charge refund, using current development charge rebate rates.

 This report outlines design strategies to achieve each of the presented targets.
 Advanced measures such as district energy systems and solar PV are recommended for further exploration, however, further detailed analysis is outside the scope of this report.
 Design options are also presented to provide enhanced resilience for the Proposed Development and should be evaluated further on a feasibility and cost basis.